Best places to retire in Languedoc

 From vineyards to olive groves, beautiful villages and prehistoric caves, Aude is a quieter, more laidback option than Herault.
 It’s also a lot more affordable.

 Quillan is at the foothills of the Pyrenees and is extremely popular with expats.
-Average property prices for a house are around £1,260/sqm2.
+Average property prices for a house in June 2024 are around £1,260/sqm2.
 Limoux, situated on the Aude River, is famous for its sparkling wine and vineyards.
-Average property prices for a house are around £1,435/sqm2.
+Average property prices for a house are around £1,435/sqm2 in June 2024.

 All you need to know